 If you have pets or children, take them into consideration when you’re deciding on materials.
-For example, an upholstered option might fit perfectly with your design scheme, but if you have a cat that loves scratching your couch, you may want to choose a different material in your bedroom.
+For example, an upholstered option might fit perfectly with your design scheme, but if you have a cat that loves scratching your couch, you may want to choose a different material for your bedroom.

 If you have small children in your home, it might be wise to avoid metal headboards with sharp edges to prevent injuries.

-If you’re someone who suffers from allergies, especially if dust or pollen bother you, choosing a wood or metal headboard might help to manage those issues.
+If you’re someone who suffers from allergies, especially if dust or pollen bothers you, choosing a wood or metal headboard might help to manage those issues.
 Upholstery can trap these irritants, while non-porous surfaces make it easy to wipe them clean.